 \subsection{Second Configuration: Propeller is located at distance \textit{l} from COM of the Vehicle}

-In this configuration, the propeller can be placed anywhere on the body along the y-axis of the body frame.
-It is assumed that $l$ is a fraction of $R_B$ and lies on y-axis of the body frame (could be either positive or negative).
-Like the previous configuration, it is assumed that the fuselage is streamline-shape and aerodynamic.
-Using the same design variables and optimization problem in \ref{objective} and \ref{optim}, optimal-power hover solution can be found for this configuration.
+As a second alternative to the vehicle configuration, the propeller can be placed anywhere on the fuselage along the y-axis of the body frame.
+It is assumed that $l$ is a fraction of $R_B$ and that it lies on the y-axis of the body frame (could be either positive or negative).
+Like that in the previous configuration, it is assumed that the fuselage is streamline-shape and aerodynamically designed.
+Using the same design variables and solving the same optimization problem as in \ref{objective} and \ref{optim}, optimal-power hover solution was found.

 As an example, without considering the effects of tilting the rotor, specific power for hovering for all values of $l$ is presented in Fig. \ref{tilted_1}.
-It can be seen that the graph is symmetric meaning that the sign of $l$ does not affect the power consumption.
-Also, it can be seen that the propeller should be placed at the COM of the vehicle, in order to obtain the minimum-power hover solution.
+It can be seen that the graph is symmetric, which means that the sign of $l$ does not affect the power consumption.
+Also, it can be conjectured that the propeller's COM should be aligen with that in the fuselage to obtain the minimum-power hover solution.

-Concretely, when $l$ and tilting angle $\delta$ are zero, the unit vector $\pmb{n}$ will be parallel to the gravitational acceleration.
+Consequently, when $l$ and tilting angle $\delta$ are zero, the unit vector $\pmb{n}$ will be parallel to the gravitational acceleration.
 However, when $l$ is nonzero, only a component of $\pmb{n}$ will be parallel to gravitational acceleration and as a result, we should expect to have higher power consumption.

-The next step, is adding the effect of tilting the rotor to the system.
-Adding this angle to the equations, makes the system highly nonlinear and in some cases feasible hover solution does not exist.
-This also implies that the optimal solution is sensitive to the initial guess for the optimization problem as gradient based solvers return local minimum.
-For example, assuming the following initial guess (configuration) for the optimization problem:
+Next, we consider the effect of tilting in the rotor.
+Incorporating the titling motion in the propellers would make the system highly nonlinear, which leads to the fact that, in some special cases, a feasible hover solution may not even exist.
+This also implies that the optimal solution would be very sensitive to the values of~\eqref{eq:x} at each iteration of the optimization.
+Here we present a numerical, but realistic, example, around the following initial configuration:

 and solving the optimization problem to find the optimal-power hover solution results in the following configuration:

 and the hover solution for this configuration is as follows: